Notes on e-mail privacy

 This is desiderata I have irrespective of which e-mail service I'm using.
 Filtering, storing and synchronizing e-mail across multiple devices should be the client's responsibility, while the server should know and do as little as possible (namely: receive messages, encrypt them to the user's public key – ideally – and store them until fetched).

-Hardly anyone uses POP anymore, but returning to POP's download-and-delete approach would, in principle, be appropriate for most use cases, as software for end-to-end encrypted file synchronization can supplant IMAP's sync functionality – and could also cover e-mail filters and various client settings.
+Hardly anyone uses POP anymore, but returning to POP's download-and-delete approach would, in principle, be appropriate for most use cases, as software for end-to-end encrypted file synchronization can supplant IMAP's sync functionality – and could also synchronize e-mail filters and various client settings.
 Current mail clients don't make this approach easy in practice, but it's worth striving towards (by client developers in particular), as it's fundamentally more secure and private than the dominant server-centric paradigm.

 POP3 considerations